📄 ️ Intro & About

 An active account is any account that pays for at least one transaction during a given timeframe.
 Unlike accounts that only receive value or tokens, active accounts must initiate an operation—such as sending a payment or interacting with a service—thus demonstrating direct network engagement.

-📄️ Developer Accounts
+📄️ Active Developer Accounts

 An active developer account is any account that performs at least one “creative” or infrastructure-oriented action over a specified period.
 Examples include deploying or updating smart contracts, creating or minting tokens, or setting up and modifying consensus topics.
 These accounts represent users who are actively building or expanding the network’s capabilities rather than simply consuming existing services.

-📄️ Retail Accounts
+📄️ Active Retail Accounts

 Active retail accounts is a composite statistic calculated using the data from Active Accounts, Active Developer Accounts and Active Smart Contracts.
 This composite statistic exposes a sub-group of Active Accounts which are accounts that display no developer related transactions and are not smart contracts.

-📄️ Active Contracts
+📄️ Active Smart Contracts

 The Active Contracts statistic shows the number of unique smart contracts that have been successfully invoked at least once in a state-changing (gas-consuming) transaction within a specified time window.
 This highlights real engagement with the network, rather than just counting deployed but idle contracts.